Industry brief / UX & UI redesign / Collaborative university project – 2nd Year University Project

 Developing prototypes

-Our design approach focused on clarity, confidence and consistency.
-We wanted each touchpoint to feel purposeful, visually engaging and easy to use, while still reflecting the personality of Virgin Wines.
+Our design approach was built around clarity, confidence and consistency.
+We wanted every touchpoint to feel purposeful, visually engaging and easy to navigate, while still capturing the bold and playful personality of Virgin Wines.

 About Page